 The room revealed who the six were.
 You are one of the six, Alex.
 Your colleagues are aghast, as well they might be.
 But you were instructed to read this to them, and read it you shall.
 Your conversations have given me what I want.
 By talking to each other, as you already have, you have fulfilled what I needed you to do.

-Now, I am no longer the Incumbent.
-I am your Predecessor and you – all of YOU – will take this burden with you.
+Now I am no longer the Incumbent.
+I am your Predecessor and you—all of YOU—will take this burden with you.
 You will merge.
 You will forget.
 You will hate, and you will move on.
 You will create and destroy.
 You will feel tortured.
 You will feel nothing.
 You will want my sweet release.

 But I will tell you that it won't be easy.
 I hate my Predecessors as you will hate me.
 That is because, with my final act, I can now write my own Directive to add to the thousands that have gone before me.